AlaSQL/ala-wiki/promise.md

 ## Chain of promises

-If you put more than one SQL commands in the same string they will (until its fixed) run sync within in the async call to `alasql` - so a command like `"INSERT ...; SELECT * ..."` might not give the expected result as the select might run before the insert is done.
+If you put more than one SQL command in the same string they will (until it is fixed) run sync within the async call to `alasql` - so a command like `"INSERT ...; SELECT * ..."` the second command might start before the first command is done.
+This is not a problem unless you are using a DB that demands async interaction (like indexedDB).

 Pass an array of queries to `alasql.promise` to execute in a chain (so one after the return of the promise of the other).